Microsoft Transact-SQL Programming

 - Programming Features of T-SQL

 Course Description: This Transact-SQL programming course teaches students relational database fundamentals and SQL programming skills in the Microsoft environment.
 Topics covered include relational database architecture, database design techniques, and simple and complex query skills.
-The course covers T-SQL programming constructs, predefined data types including XML, deployment of stored procedures and triggers, use of cursors, creating and using Views and user-defined functions, and transaction locking.
+The course covers T-SQL programming constructs, predefined data types including XML, creation and use of stored procedures and user-defined functions, use of cursors, updateable views, and transaction locking.

 Course Prerequisites: General computer knowledge.
 Familiarity with relational database concepts is helpful but not required.